Running Down the Walls 2016 – A Reportback

-Of the 60-70 folks who came to RDTW 2015, about 45 participated in the 5k.
-The age range was 3-71 years old.
+Of the 60-70 folks who came to RDTW 2016, about 45 participated in the 5(.2)k.
+The age range was 4-72 years old.
 Hashtag multi-generational.
-Several runners were serious, several were fast, and the venn diagram of those two categories resulted in the same person running the fastest laps this year as last.
+Several runners were serious, several were fast, and the venn diagram of those two categories resulted in the same few folks running the fastest laps this year as last.

-After running, bronchial passages fully dilated, through clouds of meat smoke and whatever cologne investment bankers wear, what sounds better than a plate of barbecue and potato salad?
-Chorizo tofu empanadas?
-You’re right.
+After running, bronchial passages fully dilated, what sounds better than a plate of barbecue and potato salad?

-The picnic consisted of Texas style barbecued jackfruit sandwiches with fresh pickles; potato salad; pasta salad; empanadas; chocolate-coconut cream layer cake; and plum-peach lemon almond polenta cake.
+The picnic consisted of Texas-style barbecued jackfruit sandwiches with fresh pickles; potato salad; a variety of chips & cold drinks; and some outstanding cranberry blondies.
 Yes, a lot of folks came just for the food.

-One participant garnered over $1,300 in sponsors, and several others raised hundreds of dollars each.
-All told, between the event and what was sold through our table, we raised a respectable amount of loot.
+One participant garnered over $1,000 in sponsors, and several others raised hundreds of dollars each.
+All told, we raised a respectable amount of loot.

 Folks sitting around, talking, having just shared the run, felt good.
 The group consisted of folks from diverse backgrounds, many of whom were new faces to our collective.
-Twitter followers brought IRL friends and comrades & allies turned up as well.
-South Brooklyn ABCF, Release Aging People in Prison (RAPP), NYC Jericho Movement, International Leonard Peltier Defense Committee, Malcolm X Commemoration Committee, Family and Friends of Maliki Shakur Latine, the campaign the Bring Mumia Home, Marius Mason’s support crew, and the campaign the Free the MOVE 9 prisoners were among the represented organizations that explicitly work on political prisoner support.
-We were also thankful for the presence of Sekou Odinga, former political prisoner and consistent example of solidarity through action.
+Instagram followers brought IRL friends, and comrades & allies turned up as well.
+Release Aging People in Prison (RAPP), NYC Jericho Movement, International Leonard Peltier Defense Committee, Malcolm X Commemoration Committee, Family and Friends of Maliki Shakur Latine, the campaign the Bring Mumia Home, Marius Mason’s support crew, the Certain Days: Freedom for Political Prisoners Calendar, and the campaign to Free the MOVE 9 prisoners were among the represented organizations that explicitly work on political prisoner support.
+There were also folks from NYC Animal Defense League, the NYC Anarchist Book Fair, Black and Pink NYC, Rojava Solidarity NYC, Incarcerated Worker Organizing Committee NYC (IWOC), WESPAC, and Books Through Bars, among others.
+We were also thankful for the presence of Sekou Odinga and Susan Rosenberg, former political prisoners and consistent examples of solidarity through action.

 Most folks had left by 6:30 and those who stayed did so to help clean up and transfer everything to the cars.
 So the event went as scheduled, almost to the minute.